 The Hearst Castle is so exquisitely unique on many levels.
 Where to start?
 Architect Julia Morgan, commissioned by the newspaper magnate William R. Hearst, designed this estate between 1919 and 1947 (I find it very fascinating that this impressive property was conceived and completed by a woman in a time when women were just beginning to gain the right to vote!)

-The Neptune Pool is the most spectacular pool I’ve ever seen!
+The Neptune Pool is the most spectacular pool I’ve ever seen.
 It’s humongous and almost intimidating, as it looks like a floating museum.
-Well, I guess it is literally a museum, since it features an ancient Roman temple front, transported wholesale from Europe and reconstructed at the site.
+Well, I guess it’s literally a museum, since it features an ancient Roman temple front, transported from Europe and reconstructed at the site.
 The indoor pool, also gigantic, is decorated with a myriad of mosaics.

-There are different tours offered to visit this gem, the one I chose is the Grand Rooms tour which includes the Assembly Room, the Refectory, the Billiard Room and the theatre.
+There are different tours options; the one I chose is the Grand Rooms tour, which includes the Assembly Room, the Refectory, the Billiard Room, and the theatre.
 The indoors are as grand as the outdoors and they are so well preserved.
-They are all decorated with the most interesting, refined pieces of furniture and art installations (the Assembly Room and Refectory have authentic seatings from an European gothic church.
-The Refectory even inspired the design of Harry Potter’s dining hall at Hogwarts Academy.)
+They are all decorated with the most interesting, refined pieces of furniture and art installations.
+The Assembly Room and Refectory have authentic seatings from an European gothic church (the Refectory even inspired the design of Harry Potter’s dining hall at Hogwarts Academy).

-These are the social rooms when every evening, W. R. Hearst’s guests gathered and entertained.
+These are the social rooms where W. R. Hearst’s guests gathered.
 Invitations to Hearst Castle were highly coveted during its heyday in the 1920s and ’30s.
 The Hollywood and political elite often visited, usually flying into the estate’s airfield or taking a private Hearst-owned train car from Los Angeles.
 Charlie Chaplin, Cary Grant, the Marx Brothers, Charles Lindbergh, Joan Crawford, Clark Gable, James Stewart, Bob Hope, Calvin Coolidge, Franklin Roosevelt, Dolores Del Rio, and Winston Churchill were among Hearst’s A-list guests.
 While guests were expected to attend the formal dinners each evening, they were normally left to their own devices during the day while Hearst directed his business affairs.
-The estate’s theater usually screened films from Hearst’s own movie studio, Cosmopolitan Productions.
+The estate’s theater usually screened films from Hearst’s own movie studio: Cosmopolitan Productions.